from-static/.github/profile/README.md

   },
 }
 ```
-- `generator` should reference a static site generator (usually a Next.js application) that will process your `static.json` file.
+- `generator` should reference a static site generator (usually a Next.js application) that will process your `static.json` file and build the resulting application.
   - The generator should match the name of a package found in the configured package ecosystem (see below).
   - In most cases, this will be a first-class application:
     - [from-static/static-resume](https://github.com/from-static/example-resume)
-- `ecosystem` is an optional property that can be used to specify a package registry to use for the `generator` package.
+- `ecosystem` is an optional property that specifies a package registry for the `generator` package.
 If not specified, the default registry (`npm`) is used.
   - Supported Values: `npm`